top of page

 Jake is the counselor serving both our Intensive-Outpatient and Aftercare programs at our Cottage Grove site.
 He graduated with his Bachelors of Science in Alcohol and Drug Counseling from Metropolitan State University and is licensed by the state of Minnesota as an Alcohol and Drug Counselor.
 Prior to coming over to Nivon Wellness Center, he spent 6 years working in the High-Intensity Residential MICD setting focusing much of his efforts on helping clients successfully transition from jails, prisons, and other institutions back into the community, and providing them with the necessary tools to lead healthy and productive lifestyles.
 Jake believes in taking a client-centered approach with the individuals he works with, focusing heavily on the therapeutic alliance he forms with his clients and utilizing this alliance as a way to promote personal-growth and have his clientele reach their full potential.

-Lead Counselor- Native American High Intensity Outpatient
+Lead Counselor - Men's Native American High Intensity Outpatient

-Thad 2.jpg
+Thad 2.24.jpeg

 Lead Counselor - Evening Intensive Outpatient